oivie/Data-Science-Machine-Learning/README.md

 # Welcome to My Machine Learning and Data Analytics Journey

 Hello!
-I'm passionate about machine learning and data analytics.
+I'm passionate about Machine Learning, Data Science and Data Analytics.
 Currently, I'm on an exciting journey to master various technologies and techniques in this field.

-## Technologies I'm Learning:
+## Technologies I'm LearningUsing:
 - **Programming Languages:** Python, R
 - **Data Manipulation and Analysis:** NumPy, Pandas
 - **Data Visualization:** Matplotlib, Seaborn, Plotly